annyadahmani/DH150-ANNYADAHMANI/assignment07/README.md

 ## Accessibility check

+### Color 1
 ![home screen 1](home1.png)
+### Color Contrast Check
 ![home screen 1 color check](home1check.png)

+### Color 2
 ![home screen 2](home2.png)
+### Color Contrast Check
 ![home screen 2 color check](home2check.png)

+### Color 3
 ![home screen 3](home3.png)
+### Color Contrast Check
 ![home screen 3 color check](home3check.png)

+### Summary
+Starting off with the design, I knew I did not wanta simple white versus black design.
+White backgrounds pose a lot of problems with the painfulness of how bright it can be.
+In addition, I avoided black text on white background because this helps dyslexia, Irien Syndrome, light sensitivity, and autism.
+I was looking for colors that were feminine, calm, and happy.
+For the feminine color I wanted to use a pink or red color.
+For the calm color I wanted to use a pale and neutral color in the background.
+For the happy color, I wanted to use a shade of yellow somewhere in the design.
+I came  up with the following three color schemes and tested each of them based off the WCAG2.0 AA level.
+Color 1 was the only one that passed the check, so I decided to use that color scheme for my design.